-Our IBS-C and CDI/AAD programs are focused on protecting the gut microbiome, or gut flora, which is home to billions of bacteria and composed of a natural balance of both "good" beneficial bacteria and potentially "bad" pathogenic bacteria.
-When the natural balance of these bacteria is disrupted, a person's health can be compromised.
+Our IBS-C and CDI/AAD programs are focused on protecting the healthy function of the gut microbiome, or gut flora, which is home to billions of microbial species and composed of a natural balance of both "good" beneficial species and potentially "bad" pathogenic species.
+When the natural balance or normal function of these microbial species is disrupted, a person's health can be compromised.